Suspect accused of stealing $13,000 worth of fragrances from Suffolk Ulta store

 He is wanted for several Grand Larceny incidents at various Ulta locations across Hampton Roads, according to police.

-Now, police need your help finding that subject.
+Related: Local store employees accused of stealing thousands of dollars' worth of merchandise

-He is described as a black male, approximately 6’0”, and weighing 155 pounds.
+Now, police need your help finding that subject, who is pictured above.